Cell Phone Use

 The staff of the Mardigian Library will assist persons with disabilities to gain access

-Circulation staff may make other accommodations as necessary, such as extending
+- Staff may make other accommodations, such as extending loan periods.

 Approved: Library A-Team